-It is important to dedicate enough time to the getting ready because most people might think 20 or 30 minutes would be enough to take photos of these moments, but reality is that you actually need 45 minutes to an hour to do it right.
-Same thing happens to the session, you can do it in less time, but you will have better results if you dedicate a bit more that 30 minutes.
+It is important to dedicate enough time to the getting ready because most people might think 20 or 30 minutes would be enough to take photos of these moments, but the reality is that you actually need 45 minutes to an hour to do it right.
+The same thing happens with the session.
+You can do it in less time, but you will have better results if you dedicate a bit more than 30 minutes.

 Whenever you are planning your wedding day remember to organize events with enough time so you are not rushing through the activities.
-The best thing is to do everything in a relaxed way and let the day run smoothly.
+The best way is to do everything in a relaxed manner and let the day run smoothly.

 Well.. this is simple.